efficient/HERD/README.md

 1. Software
   * OS: Ubuntu 12.04 (kernel 3.2.0)
-  * RDMA drivers: `mlx4` from MLNX OFED 2.2 and 2.0.
+  * RDMA drivers: `mlx4` from MLNX OFED 2.2.
 I suggest using the MLNX OFED version for Ubuntu 12.04.
 2. Hardware
   * RNICs:
     * ConnectX-3 353A (InfiniBand) with PCIe 2.0 x8